BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

 When you're ready, talk to Victoria on the right side of Opal Bridge.

 Head into the Central Salon.
-Inside, you'll find a friendship checker as well as a groomer who will raise your Pokemon's friendship for $1500.
+Inside, you'll find a friendship checker as well as a groomer who will raise your Pokémon's friendship for $1500.
 Do this once if you have the money.

 **Relationship Point Choices:**
 - Get at least one massage at the Central Salon (+1 Serra)

-A lady on the right will ask to see a Pokemon with maximum friendship.
+A lady on the right will ask to see a Pokémon with maximum friendship.
 Your starter is likely here by now if it's stayed in your party the whole game so far, you've done all the sidequests, and you haven't let it faint too much.
 If you do show her one, you'll get the *Soothe Bell*!
 Helpful if you want to accelerate the evolution of your Igglybuff, Woobat, etc.

 The building to the right is Critical Capture, where you can buy custom balls.